ankit1khare/doc-ext-visually-grounded/README.md

-# Multi-PDF Research Paper QA Assistant
+# Multi-PDF Research Paper QA Assistant (SDK Edition)

 This application allows you to upload multiple PDF research papers and ask questions about their content.
-The system uses the Landing AI API to extract text, tables, and figures from the PDFs, and leverages OpenAI's GPT-4o model to generate accurate answers with visual evidence.
+The system leverages the agentic-doc SDK from Landing AI to extract text, tables, and figures from the PDFs, and uses OpenAI's GPT-4o model to generate accurate answers with visual evidence.

 ![App Screenshot](multi-pdf-app.png)

 ## Features

 - **Multiple PDF Support**: Upload several PDF files simultaneously
-- **Document Analysis**: Extracts text, tables, and figures from PDFs using Landing AI API
+- **Document Analysis**: Extracts text, tables, and figures from PDFs using Landing AI's agentic-doc SDK
 - **Question Answering**: Ask questions about the content of your PDFs
 - **Visual Evidence**: See exactly where in the document the answers come from with highlighted bounding boxes
 - **Reasoning Transparency**: Includes detailed reasoning explaining how the answer was derived
-- **Batch Processing**: Efficiently processes large PDFs in manageable chunks
+- **Optimized Parallel Processing**: Efficiently processes documents with maximum parallelism
+- **Large Document Support**: Handles PDFs of any size through automatic chunking and reassembly
 - **Chat History**: Maintains conversation history for reference

+## Available Versions

+This repository contains two implementation approaches:

+- **app.py**: The original version that interacts directly with the Landing AI REST API
+  - More complex error handling
+  - Manual chunking of large PDFs
+  - Direct HTTP request management

+- **sdk-app.py**: The improved SDK version that uses the agentic-doc Python library
+  - Cleaner, more maintainable code
+  - Automatic handling of large PDFs
+  - Built-in error handling and retries
+  - Optimized parallel processing

 ## Installation